 Hoffman leans against the arm of the couch she lounges on while listening to Charity go about her day on Tuesday, Dec.
 7, 2021.

-A quick shopping trip at Kroger allows for Natalie to get a few items she needs to hold herself over throughout the week.
+A quick shopping trip at Kroger allows for Hoffman to get groceries she needs throughout the week.